cnedwards/cnedwards.github.io/_pages/about.md

 News
 =====
-* I'll be presenting a tutorial on "Language + Molecules" with my advisor Prof. Ji and Qingyun Wang at EACL in Malta!
+* I'll be presenting a tutorial on "Language + Molecules" with my advisor Prof. Ji and Qingyun Wang at EACL in Malta next year!
+I'm very excited to contribute to building a community in this new research area.

 * I gave a talk on "[Language-Guided Scientific Discovery for Chemistry](https://twitter.com/CTC_Germany/status/1699412907652465054)" at the exciting new [Center for the Transformation of Chemistry](https://transforming-chemistry.org/)!
 [Here](https://cnedwards.com/files/CTC_talk_website.pdf) are the slides from my talk!
 In particular, I'm partial to [this key overview slide](https://cnedwards.com/files/CTC_key_slide.pdf).